mpv-player/mpv/DOCS/man/options.rst

         In addition to driver-specific behavior, global system settings might affect this additionally.
 This can give incorrect results even with completely ordinary video sources.

+        ``cuda`` is usually safe.
+However, it will usually not fallback cleanly for unsupported profiles of otherwise supported codecs - most obviously, this is the case for 10bit H.264 content.
+10bit HEVC is currently not supported but we can add support after CUDA 8 is released.

         All other methods, in particular the copy-back methods (like ``dxva2-copy`` etc.) are either fully safe, or not worse than software